lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

 ### "Don't abstract early"

-This one is related to the previous one, but it's especially incoherent, given that **nothing** you use as a programmer *isn't* abstracted.
+This one is related to the previous one, but it's extra odd, given that *nothing* you use as a programmer *isn't* abstracted.
 Literally not one thing.
 From the monoid coproduct, to the list, to the memory pointer, to the assembly syscall.
 All of them are the result of abstraction.

 For example, when you write the primitive `5` in your language, you are using an abstraction.
-You are not dealing with the tons of non-essential aspects (physics, electronics, etc.) involved in having an electronic digital computer use the Hindu–Arabic number Five.
+You are not dealing with the tons of non-essential aspects (physics, electronics, etc.) involved in the "make an electronic digital computer use the Hindu–Arabic number Five" problem.

-Additionally, if "Don't abstract early" gets translated to "Don't identify the essence of the problem early", then the advice goes from simply incoherent to flat out harmful.
-So again, let's assume the best intentions from the person giving this advice, and consider that they might not be referring to abstraction as a tool.
+Additionally, if "Don't abstract early" gets translated to "Don't identify the essence of the problem early," then the advice goes from simply odd to flat out harmful.
+But again, let's assume the best intentions from the person giving this advice, and consider that they might not be referring to abstraction as a tool.

-In this case, they often mean "Don't put layers of indirection before you know you will need them", which is totally unrelated to the usefulness of abstraction, since abstraction is not "indirection".
+In this case, they often mean "Don't create layers of indirection before you know you will need them", which is totally unrelated to the usefulness of abstraction, since abstraction is not "indirection".
-Indeed, *abstraction* cannot possibly be "indirection".
+Indeed, *abstraction* cannot possibly be indirection.
 Abstraction is precisely the opposite:
-It is for you to deal with a problem directly, with **nothing** in between.
+It is how you to deal with a problem directly, with **nothing** in between.

 ### "Don't abstract"